About the Pre-Law Center

-“The Pre-Law Center (PLC) serves as a physical point on the UIS campus as an informational resource for UIS and community college students who are considering law school, a career in law, or a legally related field.”
+“The Pre-Law Center (PLC) serves as a physical presence on the UIS campus as an informational and advising resource for those who are considering law school, a career in law, or a law-related field.”

 The PLC provides counseling and assistance to students contemplating applying to law school related to: